grafana/grafana-azure-sdk-go/README.md

 Context object `CurrentUserContext` of the currently signed-in Grafana user which can be passed via context between business layers.

 Used by token provider to get information about the current user for user identity authentication.

 Read/write functions:

 - `context = azusercontext.WithCurrentUser(context, currentUser)` extends given context with information about the current user.
-- `currentUser = azusercontext..GetCurrentUser(context)` extracts current user from the given context
+- `currentUser = azusercontext.GetCurrentUser(context)` extracts current user from the given context

 Helper functions for datasource requests:

 - `WithUserFromQueryReq` extracts current user from query request and adds to context.
 - `WithUserFromResourceReq` extracts current user from resource call and adds to context.
 - `WithUserFromHealthCheckReq` extracts current from health check request and adds to context.

 ### aztokenprovider